supern8ent/docker-jupyter/README.md

 Python is installed via pyenv, but then, to save space, pyenv's dependencies are removed, so pyenv in the running vm is just a fossil.
 These pythons live in /root/.pyenv.

+Jupyter is installed in a poetry environment.
+Another poetry environment containing common data science libraries is also installed, and its kernel is registered with Jupyter.
+These environments are installed in /home/jovyan/.environments.

 # Using it

 * Add a `token.txt` file to the base directory (next to Dockerfile).